apache/arrow/docs/source/format/Flight.rst

    this data can be retrieved from, and a ``Ticket``, an opaque binary token that the server will use to identify the data being requested.
 If ``FlightInfo.ordered`` is set, returned endpoints are in the same order as the data.
+Otherwise, there is no ordering defined on endpoints or the data within.
 The client can read ordered data by reading data from returned endpoints in order from front to back.
 Note that a client may ignore ``FlightInfo.ordered``.
 If an ordering is important and the client may ignore ``FlightInfo.ordered``, applications should return data in a single endpoint.

    The response also contains other metadata, like the schema, and optionally an estimate of the dataset size.